phbuech/ema2wav/README.md

 ## 2. Usage
 ### 2.1 Configuration by GUI

 Use this section, if you want to configure and execute the conversion using the GUI.
+You can start the GUI by using the executable files in the `bin` subdirectory of this project or by starting the GUI from the command line.
+The steps to start the GUI from the command line are documented here:

 * Open the console
 * Navigate to the `src` subdirectory of the project.
 That is where the source code is located.